Retipped Arrows of Desire: Timothy Morton's Hell: In Search of a Christian Ecology (Review)

 Morton’s book, Hyperobjects: Philosophy and Ecology After the End of the World, developed the increasingly influential idea of hyperobjects; “things… massively distributed in time and space relative to humans.
 A hyperobject could be a black hole.
 A hyperobject could be the Lago Agrio oil field in Ecuador, or the Florida Everglades.
 A hyperobject could be the biosphere, or the Solar System.”5 The rise of global warming as today’s Number One smash-hit hyperobject alerts us to the strangeness of hyperobjects, awakening us to their counterintuitive effects and appearances, attuning us to a world that is increasingly alien and uncanny.

-The uncanniness stems from how global warming is palpable in its effects yet never experienced directly: you feel the rain on your face that falls because of global warming, but have you ever felt global warming itself?
-Something that daily pounds your world with storms, floods, fires and disaster but can’t be directly seen or felt – warming creates extreme weather even when no particular, individual weather event can be proven to be uniquely caused by that warming – is definitely on the side of the uncanny.
+The uncanniness stems from the way global warming is palpable in its effects yet never experienced directly: you feel the rain on your face that falls because of global warming, but have you ever felt global warming itself?
+Something that daily pounds your world with storms, floods, fires and disasters but can’t be directly seen or felt – warming creates extreme weather even when no particular, individual weather event is uniquely caused by that warming – is definitely on the side of the uncanny.
 Perhaps it is a phantom or chimera… or maybe, as the climate denialists claim, it somehow doesn’t exist at all.

 Above all else, OOO embodies a flat ontology: its idea of the object is both admirably broad and reassuringly shallow.
 It is broad because it accepts far more in its definition of an object than is normally allowed.
-The device you are using to read this review is an object, as are you yourself, the things nearby that you can lay your hands on, the window through which the sun is currently shining, and so on.
+The device you are using to read this review is an object, as are you, the things nearby you can lay your hands on, the window through which the sun is currently beaming, and so on.
 We can agree on that much.
-But OOO spreads the net wider, including among objects things such as your unconscious, the TARDIS, your lucky number, sewage generally, Lord Lucan, oil, and your Dad’s record collection (as opposed to its separate records).
+But OOO spreads the net wider, counting among objects things such as your unconscious, the TARDIS, your lucky number, Lord Lucan, sewage generally, oil, and your Dad’s record collection (as opposed to his records).

-More radically still, this flatness pulls the rug from under a daisy chain of philosophical binaries fundamental to contemporary culture, inherited from previous civilizations as far as records persist, and based on an assumed object hierarchy: subject vs object, male vs female, master vs slave, centre vs colonial periphery.
-OOO explodes the existing social imaginary.
+More radically still, this flatness pulls the rug from under a stack of philosophical binaries fundamental to contemporary culture, inherited from previous civilizations as far back as records attest, and based on an assumed object hierarchy: subject vs object, male vs female, master vs slave, centre vs colonial periphery.
+OOO explodes the very basis of the existing social imaginary.

 From this point of view, ‘objects’ aren’t even really objects, since the latter way of putting it drags along the idea of corresponding smarter objects, called subjects, to push the basic objects around.
 According to conventional wisdom, this configuration of subject and object is necessary for anything at all to happen.
 For OOO, on the contrary, “there is no subject versus object.
 It's all 'objects' – which if you prefer could be called entities, because 'object' might make you wince and immediately think of something plastic that someone can manipulate."8